 The workshop reflected the state of the art of accessibility legislation, policies and products and services in the areas covered by the current proposal for a European Accessibility Act.
 Speakers were coming from various stakeholders, namely policymakers, accessibility experts, industry, disabled persons and practitioners, from the EU as well as the USA.

-Member States administrations, Members of the European Parliament, European Commission, European Economic and Social Committee, European Disability Forum, Older persons and consumer organizations Industry, US experts from the Federal administration and others were represented.
+Administrations from the member states, MEPs (Members of the European Parliament), the European Commission, the European Economic and Social Committee, the European Disability Forum, senior citizens, and consumer groups There were representatives from business, the Federal administration in the US, and other groups.

 - Delivering accessibility through ICT